namely/docker-protoc/README.md

 `--grpc-web-out <string>` to modify the `grpc-web_out=` options for web code generation

+`--grpc-out <string>` to modify the `grpc_out=` options for node and web code generation.
+See https://www.npmjs.com/package/grpc-tools for more details.

 ## gRPC Gateway (Experimental)

 This repo also provides a docker images `namely/gen-grpc-gateway` that